-Every day, almost 1 million packages shipped into the United States from China, Russia, India and other foreign countries go mostly unchecked for dangerous and illegal contents.
+Every day, over 1 million packages shipped into the United States from China, Russia, India and other foreign countries go mostly unchecked for dangerous and illegal contents.
 As we work to keep America safe from another terrorist attack, a security loophole is leaving our communities and families vulnerable to terrorists and bad actors mailing dangerous foreign objects into the country.
 Because of this loophole, U.S. intelligence and law enforcement receive no advance electronic security data to screen hundreds of millions of the packages that flow into the United States from foreign countries each year.

 This loophole allows illegal drugs, counterfeit goods, and other unsafe packages to make their way into our neighborhoods, threatening our families and opening us up to unexpected attacks.
 As both a national security issue and a public health threat, this gaping hole creates an easy path for children and others to go online and access deadly illegal drugs like fentanyl from countries such as China, Russia and India, fueling a national health epidemic.
 It also allows terrorists and other bad actors in foreign countries to have direct, unchecked access to our communities and homes.
 And U.S. businesses are confronting an influx of counterfeit medicine and other goods – all through the global postal system.

 - Over 1 million packages enter the U.S. from foreign countries every day without advance electronic data.

 - Over 28 million packages enter the U.S. from foreign countries every month without advance electronic data.

 - Over 340 million packages enter the U.S. from foreign countries every year without advance electronic data.